(Redirected from Jorge Avellan)

 - Height 5' 8", Weight 175 lb.

 In the 1995 Intercontinental Cup, Avellán hit .241/.281/.379 as the starting shortstop for Nicaragua.
+Nicaragua and Jorge won the Silver at the 1995 Pan American Games.
 He was with Nicaragua for the 1996 Olympics, batting .269/.321/.346 with 6 runs in 7 games while playing all infield positions except first base.
 In the Bronze Medal game, he hit second and went 1 for 4 against Seth Greisinger and Braden Looper in a loss to Team USA.
 He made one error in nine chances at shortstop.

 Avellán only batted .179/.258/.287 in the 1997 Intercontinental Cup, but played error-free defense at third base.
+He helped Nicaragua to a Silver in the 1997 Central American Games.
 Jorge was 1 for 12 with two walks in the 1998 Baseball World Cup, splitting third base with Roa and Norman Cardoze.

 Avellán did not appear in either the 2003 Baseball World Cup or 2005 Baseball World Cup.
+He helped Nicaragua take Gold in the 2006 Central American Games.
 He was 34 by the time the 2006 Central American and Caribbean Games rolled around; he was just 3 for 18 with a walk in that event.
 In the 2006 COPABE Olympic qualifiers, Jorge hit .278/.333/.333 while alternating between shortstop and third base.

 The Rivas native was 3 for 15 with a walk, double and run in the 2007 Pan American Games, but the run was the game-winner against the favored Dominican national team.
 Nicaragua went on to win a Bronze Medal in the Games.